Naturally (Selena Gomez & the Scene song): Composition and lyrics

-"Naturally" is an dance-pop and electropop song which derives from the style of Hi-NRG while incorporating disco beats.
+"Naturally" is a dance-pop and electropop song which derives from the style of Hi-NRG while incorporating disco beats.
 Gomez described the song as "light", "energetic", and "poppy".
 The song is set in common time, and has an electro-pop tempo of 132 beats per minute.
 It is written in the key of B ♭ minor, and Gomez's vocals span from the low note of F3 to high note of F5.
 It follows the chord progression B♭m–G♭–A♭-B♭m in the verses and B♭m-G♭-D♭-A♭ in the chorus.
 According to Chris Ryan of MTV News the song is influenced by Kylie Minogue.
 According to CBBC, The song is lyrically about meeting someone who is comfortable in their own skin, as the protagonist singing how happy they are to be with them.
 The lyrics also state that everything in the relationship comes "Naturally".
 In an interview with Digital Spy, Gomez said that the song was about "two people who have a connection with each other so they don't really have to force the feelings - they're just there."
 Overall, she said the song was a great representation of the whole album.